ash-roof/archnite/README.md

 search engine has, select my desired packages and get an install command I could paste into my terminal.

-I also wanted to make a unified API for Arch official and AUR packages that is relatively fast (or at least faster than the Arch official packages JSON API, which I found pretty slow in my experience) that anyone can use.
+However, the idea then grew as I also wanted to make a unified API for Arch official and AUR packages that is relatively fast (or at least faster than the Arch official packages JSON API, which I found pretty slow in my experience).
+At first it was just for the client, then I thought of the idea of just hosting it as a standalone API as well for public use.

 Side note: I got the inspiration for the name from [Ninite](https://ninite.com), because I thought this tool would be similar to it at first,